 Upon our reasonable request, Vishay Intertechnology will use its reasonable best efforts to obtain from third parties the release of any security interest granted by Vishay Intertechnology on any of our assets.
-Borrowings under the Vishay Intertechnology credit facility have historically been secured by certain of our assets in the United States, and pledges of stock of certain of our subsidiaries.
-Effective June 11, 2010, Vishay Intertechnology entered into an amendment to its credit facility which releases this collateral.
-We are not aware of any other security interest granted by Vishay Intertechnology on any of our assets.
+Borrowings under the Vishay Intertechnology credit facility are secured by certain of our assets in the United States, and pledges of stock of certain of our subsidiaries.
+Vishay Intertechnology will enter into an amended credit facility prior to the spin-off which would release this collateral.
+We have not evaluated any specific alternatives if Vishay Intertechnology is unable to obtain a release related to the credit facility or any other security interest, because we have no reason to believe that Vishay Intertechnology will be unable to obtain such releases.